richard-kong/udacity-data-visualization-d3js/README.md

 The main takeaway is that there are lower rates of delay in the morning than the afternoon and evening, and, September to November is the time of the year to travel if you want the lowest chance of having a flight delayed.

 ###Feedback 3
-It would be nice to somehow compare the trends of say mornings only across all months
+It would be nice to somehow compare the trends of a specific part of the day across all months

 ###Feedback 4 (Udacity Review)
 Analysing the flight delays across different times of the day could be misleading due to a disprotional number of flights at different times of the day.
 I would also need to somehow bring the flight count into the visualisation to show a more complete picture.